BradJonesLLC/gke-rancher/README.md

 layer, and a cluster-wide Traefik ingress behind a GCP Layer 4 load balancer.

+**Important note:** This is a method appropriate for Rancher 2.x
+< 2.1.
+The supported installation to a target cluster is now
+via Helm.
+This repository will be updated accordingly, when my time allows.

 This may not represent the best practice for your organization or business requirements and no warranty is made regarding suitability.
 Use at your own risk and with due diligence as to